hjelev/rpi-mqtt-monitor/README.md

 > - **Intel** uses `intel-gpu-tools` (`intel_gpu_top`); it requires root, so values only populate when running as the systemd service.
 > - **NVIDIA** uses the native `pynvml` library (`nvidia-ml-py`) and the NVIDIA driver — no root required.
 > - **AMD** reads `sysfs` (`/sys/class/drm`, in-kernel `amdgpu` driver) with no extra tools — no root required.

+> **SSD health.** The installer autodetects non-rotating drives (NVMe and SATA SSDs) and offers to install `smartmontools` and enable the `ssd_health` sensors. `smartctl` needs root, so values populate when running as the systemd service, or in cron mode via the passwordless sudoers entry the installer adds for `smartctl`.
+NVMe metrics come from the uniform SMART health log; SATA wear and data-written are read from the vendor attribute table and are best-effort (they vary by manufacturer).

 ## Table of Contents